Agenda

 Session 3

-12:30 PM – 1:45 AM
+12:30 PM – 1:45 PM

 Low Vision and AAC

-Nabiha Mujahid & Robin King
+Nabiha Mujahid and Robin King

 Description: This session explores the intersection of AAC and visual impairment by integrating the stages of the Communication Matrix with Cognitive Development.
 The presentation will look at how these developmental frameworks relate to communication strategies for students with visual impairments.
 Attendees will gain insight into practical strategies for supporting AAC users with visual impairments, with a focus on aligning communication goals with cognitive development.